w3term/.github/profile/README.md

 - a web socket server which proxies the user input to the underlying nested VMs
 - an instance manager in charge of creating the VM instances
 - a NATS message broker as the communication layer
+- a Postgres database that stores the VMs status

 ## Installation

 The backend part can be installed:
-- using Docker Compose, for local testing
+- using [Docker Compose](./compose.yml), for local testing
-- using Helm, in Kubernetes, for a production environment
+- using Helm, in Kubernetes, for a production environment (more on that soon)

 ## GitHub application